luca-della-vedova/gazebo_asset_checker/README.md

 * Meshes folder content: Error if there is anything other than supported formats (dae, obj, mtl and png)
   * Texture naming: Error if not following PBR naming convention (i.e. ModelName_Diffuse.png)
 * MTL diffuse: Error if not set to blender's default (0.8)
+* Author name / email and model description in model.config file